Stonesjtu/go-docker/docker-files/prod/README.md

 ## About

-All components of GO-Docker can be ran as separate containers.
+All components of GO-Docker can run as separate containers.

 Example configuration files are available in this directory.
 They should be adapted to your local configuration.